Ezequiel Tovar Player Props: Rockies vs. Mariners

-After going 0-for-2 with an RBI in his last game, Ezequiel Tovar and the Colorado Rockies face the Seattle Mariners (who will start George Kirby) at 9:40 PM ET on Saturday.
+On Sunday, Ezequiel Tovar (.212 batting average in his past 10 games, with four doubles, four walks and three RBI) and the Colorado Rockies play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2 with an RBI) against the Mariners.
+He had a hitless showing in his most recent game (0-for-3) against the Mariners.

 Ezequiel Tovar Game Info & Props vs. the Mariners